-The practice had made reasonable adjustments for patients with access requirements.
+The practice had made reasonable adjustments, including step free access, a ground floor treatment room and accessible toilet facilities for patients with access requirements.
 Staff had carried out a disability access audit and had formulated an action plan to continually improve access for patients.